 - That’s it!
 You’re now free to start using the VPN.
 By default, you’ll see the fastest server presented by ExpressVPN.
 However, you can always click on the “three dots” button to review all of the available servers and pick one manually.

-Good to Know: Some VPN services have also listed their apps on the Mac App Store.
-They come with an even faster download method – but they’re also generally less secure since they’re bound by Apple’s strict App Store submission guidelines.
+Some VPNs have also listed their apps on the Mac App Store.
+They come with a faster download method – but they’re also generally less secure since they’re bound by Apple’s strict App Store guidelines.
 One example of this is NordVPN, where you can choose to download its App Store app or the official macOS app from its website.

-Method #2: Set Up a VPN on a Mac Manually
+Method #2: Set up a VPN on Mac Manually

 - First, you’ll have to prepare some information related to your VPN.
-More precisely, you’ll need your username and password (these are not your VPN’s regular credentials, keep in mind), a server address, and more.
-When it comes to ExpressVPN, you’ll find this information by logging to your account on its official website.
+You’ll need your username and password (these are not your VPN’s regular credentials, keep in mind), a server address, and more.
+In terms of ExpressVPN, you’ll find this information by logging into your account on its official website.

 - Once you get to your account dashboard, click on “Set Up Other Devices” and then choose “Manual Configuration.”
 On the right side, click on “PPTP & L2TP/IPSec,” and you’ll see all of the required information below.
 Make sure to keep this page open, as we’ll need it soon enough.

 - Now, go to System Preferences > Network and click on the “+” sign in the bottom-left corner.
-Pick “VPN” for the interface, and “L2TP over IPSec” for the VPN type.
+Pick “VPN” for the interface and “L2TP over IPSec” for the VPN type.
 Give a name to this VPN connection, but make sure to keep it easy to memorize.
-You’ll want to create a connection to a specific server, so it’s a good idea to say what server is that.
+You’ll want to create a connection to a specific server, so it’s a good idea to say what server that is.

 - Then, check out the ExpressVPN Web page you’ve previously opened, as we now need the information found there.
 You’ll need to fill out two fields here (server address and account name), so check out this information back on ExpressVPN’s website.
 By the way, your account name is your username, usually a string of numbers and letters.